Online Reputation Monitoring: How to Monitor Customer Reviews

 So it’s important to stay on top of what people are posting about you.
 But what’s the best way to do this?

-Sign up with Visualping to monitor any web page to stay on top of you or your competitors' customer reviews, and get alerts of the latest updates.
+Sign up with Visualping to track any web page on the internet to stay up-to-date on your online reputation.

 STEP 1: Enter the URL you want to monitor